holman57/C-Examples/README.md

 How to implement a hash table (in C)
 - An explanation of how to implement a simple hash table data structure using the C programming language. https://benhoyt.com/writings/hash-table-in-c/

+Type-safe generic data structures in C
+- The rise of a new generation of low-level programming languages like Rust, Go and Zig has caused C and its primitive type system to fall into some disrepute. https://iafisher.com/blog/2020/06/type-safe-generics-in-c

 C++: The Good Parts
 - Jordan DeLong overviews the past, current and near future "good parts" of C++'s functional side through the colored lens of his biases. https://www.infoq.com/presentations/c-plus-plus-pros/?itm_source=presentations_about_CPlusPlus